obcache/cacheApp/README.md

 Dev preview of the CacheApp gaming assistant.

---Dual window AFK capability in games that support it.
+ -Dual window AFK capability in games that support it.

---AFK Dock to monitor/control during AFK routines
+ -AFK Dock to monitor/control during AFK routines

---Gaming Mode
+ -Gaming Mode

-----Automatically Starts/Sops processing to prepare or end gaming sessions.
+   -Automatically Starts/Sops processing to prepare or end gaming sessions.

---Window management and editable AFK routines.
+ -Window management and editable AFK routines.

---Modular design to add your own games.
+ -Modular design to add your own games.

-----Modules for Destiny2 and World Zero are pre-included.
+   -Modules for Destiny2 and World Zero are pre-included.

-------Destiny2:
+     -Destiny2:

---------AlwaysRun
+     -AlwaysRun

---------In-Game Loadout Switching
+       -In-Game Loadout Switching

---------Vehicle Mounting
+       -Vehicle Mounting

------World//Zero:
+    -World//Zero:

---------Automatic Infinite and Celestial Tower Restarts
+      -Automatic Infinite and Celestial Tower Restarts

---------AFK Routines for Each Class
+      -AFK Routines for Each Class

---Top-screen Dock and bottom-left mini console for EZ AFK.
+ -Top-screen Dock and bottom-left mini console for EZ AFK.

---In-App theme editor
+ -In-App theme editor